CATCH: Channel-Aware multivariate Time Series Anomaly Detection via Frequency Patching: Abstract

 \section{Abstract}

 Anomaly detection in multivariate time series is challenging as heterogeneous subsequence anomalies may occur.
-Reconstruction-based methods, which focus on learning nomral patterns in the frequency domain to detect diverse abnormal subsequences, achieve promising resutls, while still falling short on capturing fine-grained frequency characteristics and channel correlations.
+Reconstruction-based methods, which focus on learning normal patterns in the frequency domain to detect diverse abnormal subsequences, achieve promising results, while still falling short on capturing fine-grained frequency characteristics and channel correlations.
 To contend with the limitations, we introduce CATCH, a framework based on frequency patching.
 We propose to patchify the frequency domain into frequency bands, which enhances its ability to capture fine-grained frequency characteristics.
 To perceive appropriate channel correlations, we propose a Channel Fusion Module (CFM), which features a patch-wise mask generator and a masked-attention mechanism.
 Driven by a bi-level multi-objective optimization algorithm, the CFM is encouraged to iteratively discover appropriate patch-wise channel correlations, and to cluster relevant channels while isolating adverse effects from irrelevant channels.
-Extensive experiments on 9 real-world datasets and 12 synthetic datasets demonstrate that CATCH achieves state-of-the-art performance.
-We make our code and datasets available at \href{https://anonymous.4open.science/r/CATCH-E535}{https://anonymous.4open.science/r/CATCH-E535}.
+Extensive experiments on 12 real-world datasets and 12 synthetic datasets demonstrate that CATCH achieves state-of-the-art performance.
+We make our code and datasets available at~\href{https://github.com/decisionintelligence/CATCH}{https://github.com/decisionintelligence/CATCH}.